tastyigniter/docs/installation.md

 > Task Scheduling is how scheduling time-based tasks are managed in TastyIgniter.
 Several core features of TastyIgniter, such as checking for updates, use the scheduler.

-### Setting up queue workers
+### Setting up the queue daemon

-Optionally, you can set up an external queue to process **queued jobs**, which will be handled by the platform asynchronously by default.
-By setting the default parameter in the `config/queue.php`, this behaviour can be altered.
+By default the queue in TastyIgniter is asynchronous and stores pending tasks in the `jobs` database table.
+This behaviour can be altered by setting the default parameter in the `config/queue.php`, and alternative queue methods used.
+You can also set the queue to process synchronously by setting the value to `sync`.

+If you are using the default value, you need to run the queue process as a daemon service.
+Use the following command:
+`php /path/to/artisan queue:work &`

+It is strongly advised that you run this command on system start up.
+If Cron is available, this can be achieved using the following format:
+`@reboot php /path/to/artisan queue:work &`

 ## Web server configuration